Kelly Heck of Kelly Heck Photography asked me one day:

 Another attraction was Mike's Hay Bale House

 Mike is the gentlemen who puts on the Long Creek Pawpaw Festival.
-Though our interaction was brief, you could tell Mike was genuine, warm and really enthusiastic about pawpaws and getting them to become a more important part of the area.
+Though our interaction was brief, you could tell he was genuine, warm and really enthusiastic about pawpaws and getting them to become a more important part of the area.

 Then, there was his house.
 Wow!
 Out of respect for Mike, I'll only show the outside, but this house, though simple in concept was gorgeous in execution.
 It was just a nice little recap for the whole festival, which was small, charming and a great way to spend a Saturday afternoon.